swcarpentry/website/_posts/2016/11/2016-11-04-jackson-churchill-postdoc.md

 communication skills.
 Expertise in scientific programming languages including R or Python is recommended.
 The successful candidate will work on the genetics of aging or metabolic disorders.

-Please contact Dr. Gary Churchill directly at gary.churchill (at) jax.orgusing the subject line "SWC postdoc ad".
+Please contact Dr. Gary Churchill directly at gary.churchill (at) jax.org using the subject line "SWC postdoc ad".